-- Become familiar with technology available at LSC.
+- Become familiar with the technology available at LSC.

-Instructors should take time early to learn the D2L software; become certified before its use is urgent.
+Instructors should take time early to learn the D2L software and become certified before its use is urgent.

 - Watch video tutorials and read step-by-step quick reference guides for D2L; these can be found at vtac.lonestar.edu.

 - Go to myWorkshops through myLoneStar for more information about ongoing training sessions.
-You can also visit vtac.lonestar.edu for a calendar of upcoming trainings.
+You can also visit the VTAC calendar of upcoming trainings.

-- Consider placing the following announcement, or something very similar, in your syllabus:
+- Consider placing the following announcement, or something similar, in your syllabus: